albacoretuna/flowdock-search-and-analytics/README.md

 # Developer notes
 What are we trying to achieve here?
-Import all the flows into elasticsearch.
+Import all the flows into Elasticsearch.

 ## How?
-  * define a list of interesting flows
+  * Make a list of interesting flows
-  * An api call to get all the users
+  * Make an api call to get all the users
   * Ask Elasticsearch how far each flow has been downloaded
   * Download new messages and store it into elastic search recursively
-  * the user info needs to be merged with the messages so that each message gets user's name and nick
+  * Merge with the messages with user information so that each message gets user's name etc.
+  * Index those into Elasticsearch